 Dr. James McLaughlin was born in 1835 on a farm near Fingal (Elgin County) Ontario.
-His parents were Thomas McLaughlin and the former Lydia Pettit.
-Dr. McLaughlin was the 7th of 10 children.
-His siblings were John, Thomas Jr., Nancy, William, Michael, Lawrence, Miar, Daniel and Mary.
-His brother Lawrence also became a physician and practiced in Elgin County.
-Dr. Lawrence McLaughlin died on the 10th of November, 1863.
-He was 31 years old at the time of his death and he is buried at the Fingal Cemetery.
+Dr. McLaughlin was the 7th of 10 children born to Thomas McLaughlin and the former Lydia Pettit.
+Dr. McLaughlin’s parents were farmers and his siblings were; John, Thomas Jr., Nancy, William, Michael, Lawrence, Miar, Daniel and Mary.

 Dr. James McLaughlin received his medical degree from Victoria College in Toronto in 1862.
 In the calendar of the University of Victoria College published in 1868, tuition to the college was listed at $10.00.
-Courses in the Faculty of Medicine were listed at: 2 winter sessions were $186.00, 1 session was $100.00 and a summer session was $35.00.
+Courses at the Faculty of Medicine were listed as the following: 2 winter sessions were $186.00, 1 session was $100.00 and a summer session was $35.00.

-After his graduation, Dr. James McLaughlin and his younger brother Dr. Miar McLaughlin opened a medical practice in Ridgetown at an office located at 56 Main Street East.
+After graduation, Dr. James McLaughlin and his younger brother Dr. Miar McLaughlin opened a medical practice in Ridgetown at an office located at 56 Main Street East.
 Dr. Miar McLaughlin left to train at Bellevue Hospital Medical College in 1864.
 Dr. James McLaughlin was listed in the 1865 Kent County Gazetteer and Directory.
 In this publication Dr. McLaughlin is listed under the sub-title of Duart.
 It is unknown if Dr. James McLaughlin moved to Duart or just travelled to a Duart office to see patients.
-Dr McLaughlin served his patients in Kent County for about 15 years.
+Dr McLaughlin cared for patients in Chatham-Kent for about 15 years.

-Anna ‘Lora’ Mclaughlin married George Bingham on the 16th of September, 1891 in Aylmer.
+**Dr. McLaughlin’s daughter Anna “Lora” McLaughlin married George Bingham on the 16th of September, 1891 in Aylmer.
 At the time of her marriage she was residing in Dresden.
 Mr. Bingham was a merchant in Aylmer.
 George and Lora Bingham had one child who was born on the 27th of July, 1892, just 45 days after the drowning death of her brother.
 They named him Herbert after her deceased brother.

-Dr. McLaughlin’s grandson, Herbert became a doctor of optometry.
-Dr Herbert Roydon Bingham served with the United States Army during WWII.
+***Dr. McLaughlin’s grandson, Herbert Roydon Bingham, became a doctor of optometry and he served with the United States Army during WWII.
 At the time of his enlistment he resided in Detroit, with his wife Flossie.
-Dr. Bingham retired to Aylmer and died in 1964.
+Dr. Bingham retired to Aylmer and he died in 1964.
 He was buried at the Aylmer Cemetery near his parents.

-*His brother, Dr. Miar McLaughlin also appears on the Chatham-Kent Physician Tribute website.
+*****Dr. McLaughlin’s brother Dr. Miar McLaughlin practiced medicine in Chatham-Kent and he is featured on the Chatham-Kent Physician Tribute website.